bohyanggg/shopee_scraper/README.md

 ### Rate Limits & Anti-Bot Measures
 Use the scraper responsibly to avoid IP blocking or violations of Shopee's terms of service.

-## Disclaimer
-This project is for educational purposes.
-Please ensure compliance with Shopee's policies before scraping.

-## Contributing
-Contributions are welcome!
-Feel free to submit issues for bugs or suggestions, or open a pull request with improvements.
-Please follow existing coding styles and add tests where appropriate.

-## License
-This project is released under the MIT License.
-You can freely use or modify this software under the terms of the license.